ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/scalars.md

             this);
     }

-    // define how a .NET type is parsed to a literal, public override IValueNode ParseValue(object? runtimeValue)
+    // define how the .NET type is parsed to a value node public override IValueNode ParseValue(object? runtimeValue)
     {
         if (runtimeValue is string s &&